 But Corey Lewandowski, President Donald Trump’s former campaign manager, offered a different response when he heard about the girl while appearing on Fox News on Tuesday night.
 “Womp womp,” he said.

 Lewandowski was appearing on “The Story With Martha MacCallum” opposite Zac Petkanas, a Democratic strategist.
-Petkanas was telling the story of the girl when Lewandowski interrupted him with what amounted to a “sad trombone” sound effect.
+Petkanas was telling the story of the girl when Lewandowski interrupted him.

 “Did you say, ‘womp womp,’ to a 10-year-old with Down syndrome being taken from her mother?”
 Petkanas responded.
 “How dare you!
 How dare you!”